Collaborating with the contemporary artist to create a fully functional handwriting font available for public use —

 features

 A variety of unique features have been encoded into ABC Stefan so that it mimics and builds on Stefan’s handwriting samples, transforming the font into a multidimensional digital tool.
-You can activate zig zagging swashes or you can scratch out your mistakes.
+You can activate zig-zagging swashes or you can scratch out your mistakes.
 You can switch ligatures on or off, and write spaciously with Bubble or in a compact way using Bubble Tight.

-1. swashes
+swashes

-You can activate swashes manually as initial, middle, or final swashes by selecting from your alternate menu.
+Activate swashes manually as initial, middle, or final swashes by selecting from your alternate menu.
 You can also switch on the OpenType feature to activate the initial and last swash stylistic set: With it, flourishes will appear on the first and last letter of every word that’s typed.

-2. mistake
+mistake

 When Stefan provided us with his letter samples, many characters that he didn’t like or considered a mistake were crossed out.
-Instead of ignoring them, we realized that we could build a “mistake feature” into the font, so that words can also be crossed out digitally.
+Instead of ignoring them, we realized that we could build a mistake feature into the font, so that words can also be crossed out digitally.

 Photos by Jules Villbrandt for Herz und Blut